Continual Learning of Knowledge Graph Embeddings: Related Work Background

-\textbf{Dynamic Graph Embedding} is a related research thread focused on the modeling of dynamic graphs with applications to social networks, biology, computational finance, and other domains~\cite{kazemi2020representation}.
-Our work uses a different set of assumptions from prior work on embedding of dynamic knowledge graphs~\cite{wu2019efficiently} because we model a scenario where a robot is observing disjoint subsets of a complete knowledge graph.
-Unlike dynamic knowledge graph embedding, by only having a subset of the complete knowledge graph to train on each learning session, our algorithms need to take into account problems of catastrophic forgetting.
-When a neural representation that was optimized for a prior dataset is trained with new dataset, its weights are tuned to the new dataset, resulting in a potential loss in performance for classes and tasks not included in the new dataset; this is known as catastrophic forgetting~\cite{parisi2019continual}.
+\textbf{Dynamic Graph Embedding} is a related approach focused on modeling dynamic graphs with applications to social networks, biology, computational finance, and other domains~\cite{kazemi2020representation}.
+A work from~\cite{kazemi2020representation} on dynamic \textit{knowledge} graph embedding~\cite{wu2019efficiently} assumes the knowledge graph in each time step is complete, and models the changes in the knowledge graph across learning sessions taking as inputs the knowledge graph from the prior and current learning session.
+Our work uses a different set of assumptions because we model a scenario where a robot is observing disjoint subsets of a complete knowledge graph.
+We view our approach as a variant of dynamic knowledge graph embedding in which only a subset of the complete knowledge graph is available for training each learning session.
+As a result, our algorithms need to take into account problems of catastrophic forgetting.
+Catastrophic forgetting~\cite{parisi2019continual} occurs when a neural representation that was optimized for a prior dataset is trained with new dataset.
+The neural network's weights are tuned to the new dataset, resulting in a potential loss in performance for classes and tasks not included in the new dataset.